HIVE-ResearchGroup/OpenXR_Varjo_Template/README.md

 ## Useage
 For more information about the usage, please have a look at the [README](USEAGE.md).

+## Use the Unity project
+If you intend not to start from scratch, download this project and use it as a starting point.
+The project already uses the package and the project/input settings are already set - no further configuration needed.

 ## How to install the package
+If you want to use the features in an already existing project or want to custom-build your scenes, you might want to go with just installing the package.

-Make sure to install the Varjo OpenXR (tutorial) and the Ultraleap (tutorial) plugins first.
-Import the samples of the Ultraleap plugin.
+1. Make sure to install the Varjo OpenXR (tutorial) and the Ultraleap (tutorial) plugins first.
+2. Import the samples of the Ultraleap plugin.
 (You don't need to import the Varjo Samples but can, if you want/need to, since this package uses some of the materials/models of the package.)
 If you use the HDRP pipeline, you might need to update the materials of the sample folders (only those materials, see "What about other pipelines").

-Don't forget to import the Sample folder of the Interaction Toolkit Plugin (which was installed automatically) as well.
+3. Don't forget to import the Sample folder of the Interaction Toolkit Plugin (which was installed automatically) as well.
 With this object, you need to add all the different components to the assets and then change (with both the XRI LeftHand Interaction and XRI RightHand Interaction) "Select" (to triggerPressed), "Select Value" (to trigger).
+4. After this, go this package and download the samples you need.
+In order to just use the prefabs, download the "Core Prefabs" samples.
+If you want to get an example scene, download the "Simple Scene" sample.
+There are also some Asset models you might want to use.

-- Add the layers (6: VRObjects, 7: ARObjects, 8: Raycasts) and the "Fraction" tag
+5. Add the layers (6: VRObjects, 7: ARObjects, 8: Raycasts) and the "Fraction", "Pickable" tag, if it doesn't exist already
-- Go to either RightHand or LeftHand Ray and to the Raycast object, go to "Interaction Layer Mask", tick "Add layer" and add "Raycasts" as Interaction Layer.
+6. Go to either RightHand or LeftHand Ray and to the Raycast object, go to "Interaction Layer Mask", tick "Add layer" and add "Raycasts" as Interaction Layer.

+Note: You might want to switch the Input System to "Both" inside Project Settings -> Player -> Others, if you want to use scripts that use the old Input System.

+### If you want to start from scratch (with the prefabs and without the scene)

 - Add the LeftHand and RightHand Controller of the XR Origin to the Controller Manager of the XR Scene Manager.
 - Assign the "Main Camera" object for the XR Feature Manager and Varjo Feature.
 - Add the "Low Poly Hands" Gameobject to the AR_VR_Toggle object (LoadARVRObjectsToMode.cs)
 - Add the Ground GameObject to the AR_VR_Toggle object (LoadARVRObjectsToMode.cs)

-Note: You might want to switch the Input System to "Both" inside Project Settings -> Player -> Others, if you want to use scripts that use the old Input System.

 ## Noticeable mentions